Alabama literature: Fiction

 John Green's debut novel, published in 2005, Looking for Alaska, is a young adult novel that explores a modern and youthful take on love, loss, and self-discovery.
 The narrator is Miles, who attends a Birmingham boarding school, and he recount his friendships with his roommate, the Colonel, and Alaska.
 He describes their struggles as young people in the 21st century American South.
 Looking for Alaska won the Michael L. Printz Award and the Teen's Top 10 Award, among others.
 It was adapted as a TV drama miniseries of the same title in 2019, starring Kristine Froseth and Charlie Plummer.

 Characterized by themes of religion and interracial love, Joshilyn Jackson's 2005 novel, Gods in Alabama, centers around Arlene Fleet, who makes three promises to God: that she won't have sex outside of marriage, tell a lie, or ever come back to Possett, Alabama, with one condition.
 When this isn't met, Arlene returns to her hometown with her Black fiance, determined to lie to her family about the nature of their relationship.
 Jackson returned to Alabama as a setting in her 2017 novel, The Almost Sisters, in which Leia Briggs, pregnant with a biracial baby to a man she doesn't know, arrives in her grandmother's town to confront the older woman's secret dementia and her stepsister's failing marriage.

+Ravi Howard, who grew up in Montgomery, has drawn extensively on Alabama's civil rights history in his fiction.
+His debut novel, Like Trees, Walking (2007), fictionalizes the 1981 lynching of Michael Donald in Mobile.
+It received the 2008 Ernest J. Gaines Award for Literary Excellence and was a finalist for the Hemingway Foundation/PEN Award.
+His second novel, Driving the King (2015), returns to mid-twentieth-century Montgomery through a fictionalized story involving Alabama-born singer Nat King Cole.